Omar Ali Saifuddien III: Personal interests

 Omar Ali Saifuddien enjoyed playing traditional Bruneian activities as a child, including pancak silat, main tatak garis, kuit, and main gasing.
-He also passed time by ocassionally assisting his father in his carpentry work, a pastime that was uncommon among children at the time.
+He also passed time by occasionally assisting his father in his carpentry work, a pastime that was uncommon among children at the time.
 In addition, he enjoyed playing hockey, football, chess, hunting, speedboat racing, squash, badminton, tug of war, and swimming.
 He also enjoyed collecting items such as weapons, walking sticks, keris, and firearms.
 He was fascinated by walking sticks for their craftsmanship and ornamental patterns.

 In his free time, especially following the Isyak prayers, he enjoyed reciting zikir songs with Pehin-Pehin Manteri Ugama.
 He also enjoyed paying surprise visits to people he knew at their residences.
 He never explained the reasons for these abrupt visits.
 He occasionally used to till the lawn and excavate the area in order to do some gardening.
 He also gardened, and he went on net fishing trips to Muara, typically accompanied by Pengiran Abdul Rahim, Pengiran Abdul Kadir, and Pengiran Sulaiman.
 He also designed the national medals.

 Omar Ali Saifuddien has composed numerous poems expressing his desire to struggle for the nation’s independence, including Syair Nasihat, Syair Asli Rajang Hari (1967), Syair Rajang Jenaka, Syair Perkakas Pekarangan, Syair Perlembagaan Negeri Brunei (1960), Rampaian Laila Syair (1966), Syair Laila Hasrat, Syair Laila Cinta, Syair Laila Jenaka, Syair Rajang Jawi, and Syair Kemerdekaan (1984).'

 Omar Ali Saifuddien was known for being an Anglophile.
 He was an admirer of British wartime Prime Minister Winston Churchill.
 His respect for Churchill was reflected in the establishment of the Churchill Memorial Building in Bandar Seri Begawan, opened in 1971 by his son.
 Costing an estimated $5 million, it was the world's only museum dedicated solely to Churchill, and its opening was attended by Churchill's daughter, Mary Soames.